Doctor of Philosophy in Kinesiology, emphasis in:

 In addition, dissertations will not be signed by the department head until the student has submitted as first author a manuscript (or manuscripts) of the study to a national or international refereed journal (or journals).

-Minimum-hour requirement
+Minimum-hour Requirement

-The Ph.D. requires a minimum of 67 hours beyond a master’s or 96 hours beyond a baccalaureate degree.
+The Ph.D. requires a minimum of 60 hours beyond a master’s or 90 hours beyond a baccalaureate degree.

 Depending on the preparation and experience, doctoral students may be required to complete undergraduate or graduate leveling work in addition to the minimum Ph.D. requirements.

-Suggested prerequisites or competencies
+Suggested Prerequisites or Competencies

 Refer to the Texas A&M University Undergraduate Catalog for the content of the courses listed below.
 Competency in the content of the course is required rather than the specific course.
 KNSM’s Office of Graduate Studies, in consultation with the graduate committee chair or temporary advisor, will be happy to review transcripts of potential graduate students.